Barbara Rubin: Filmmaking and screening processes

-After filming the footage of Christmas on Earth, Rubin developed the film, then cut it into strips, placed them into a basket, and drew them out at random, then spliced these individual shots into a random order.
+After filming the footage of Christmas on Earth, Rubin developed the film, then cut it into strips, placed them into a basket, and drew them out at random, then spliced these individual shots into a seemingly random order.
 After this process was complete, and after much consideration, Rubin cut the film into two separate reels which were to be screened over top of one another by having one projector displaying its own reel.
 She determined that in screening this film that the first projectors image take up the entirety of the screen, and that the other's be "approximately 1/3 smaller, [filling] only the middle of the screen".
 A live radio soundtrack, ideally one of rock music, was also intended to accompany screenings of Christmas on Earth.
 Furthermore, Rubin dictated that the projectionist have the ability to alter the film by placing gels of various colours in front of the projector lens, and by turning the radio on and off at random.
 Because of these processes there is no logical sequentiality nor is there a coherent plot.
 Rubin described Christmas on Earth, in a note to a projectionist found in a film can, as having "neither head nor tail".

-Rubin attempted to once again use this "double-exposure" technique at a meeting of well known Beat poets, (the International Poetry Incarnation) such as her collegue Allen Ginsberg, but she was told that it was unlikely to present the evening as intended.
+Rubin attempted to once again use this "double-exposure" technique at a meeting of well-known Beat poets, (the International Poetry Incarnation) such as her colleague Allen Ginsberg, but she was told that it was unlikely to present the evening as intended.
 Because of this, she did not film the event at all.

 For another, undated project, Untitled or 5347 Rubin shot three minutes worth of film, which she exposed the negative of twice, then re-used the film by feeding it back into her camera and shooting once more.